Last Updated on

 It is the same as the idea that one should invest, even if you cannot beat the stock markets.

 By the way just to put it on record, I do believe that health insurance should not be treated as an investment or a tax saving instrument.
 Period.
-You might still get tax benefits for buying health insurance, but that should not be the primary reason to purchase it.
+You might still get tax benefits for buying health insurance in India, but that should not be the primary reason to purchase it.

 The point that I am trying to make is that even if a policy passes on 7 of the 10 parameters you set, then you should buy it.
 Don’t wait for too long and try your luck.